Welcome to the Term 1 Newsletter for 2022

-This will be a fresh start for all students and especially for Year 7 students who are all starting their high school experience for the first time.
-In Year 8, Year 9, Year 10 and Year 11 we also welcome students who will also be first-time ET Australia Secondary College (ETASC) students.
+2022 marks a fresh start for all students and especially for Year 7 students who are beginning their high school experience.
+In Year 8, Year 9, Year 10, and Year 11 we also welcome new students who will also be first-time ET Australia Secondary College (ETASC) students.
 Our school provides students with a new place to belong to.
-Our continuing students coming into Year 11 will be our school leaders and we will look to them to maintain the very high standard of achievement set by students in past years.

 ETASC is a school model for students who will thrive in a small school environment where the teaching focus is all about preparing students for the world of work and life-long learning.
 The learning environment at ETASC integrates ethics and behaviour self-management skills so students can concentrate on achieving their best.

-I look forward to meeting our new students and observing our students experiencing positive progress in 2021.
-I hope every student enrolled at ETASC fully utilises the opportunities available to them in our school and in the education pathways that are presented.
+I look forward to meeting our new students and to observing our students experiencing positive progress in 2022.
+I hope that every student enrolled at ETASC fully utilises the opportunities available to them in our school and in the education pathways that are presented.

 ET Australia Secondary College Principal